 \begin{theorem} There exists an isomorphism $D_n\cong \Q[h_{ijk}]/\mathcal{I}^D_n$, where $\Q[h_{ijk}]$ is the polynomial ring with generators $h_{ijk}$ for distinct triples $i,j,k\in[n]$ and $\mathcal{I}^D_n$ is the ideal generated by the following families of relations: \begin{itemize} \item $h_{ijk}+h_{jik}$ and $h_{ijk}+h_{ikj}$ for all $i,j,k$ distinct \item $h_{ijk}-h_{ijl}+h_{ikl}-h_{jkl}$ for all $i,j,k,l$ distinct \item $h_{ijk}^2$ for all $i,j,k$ distinct. \end{itemize} There also exists an isomorphism $D_n \cong \Q[x_{ij}]/\mathcal{J}^D_n$, where $\Q[x_{ij}]$ is the polynomial ring with generators $x_{ij}$ for all distinct $i, j\in[n]$ and $\mathcal{J}^D_n$ is the ideal generated by the following families of relations: \begin{itemize} \item $x_{ij} + x_{ji}$ for all $i,j$ distinct \item $\sum_{j\neq i} x_{ij}$ for all $i$ \item $(x_{ij} + x_{jk} + x_{ki})^2$ for all $i,j,k$ distinct. \end{itemize} In both cases, the group $\mathfrak{S}_n$ acts by permuting the indices. \end{theorem}

 \begin{proof} The space $\Conf(n,U_1)/U_1$ is a disjoint union of contractible subspaces indexed by cyclic orderings of the set $[n]$.
 For $i,j,k\in[n]$ distinct, consider the {\bf cyclic Heaviside function} $h_{ijk}$ that takes the value $1$ on those components where $i$, $j$, and $k$ appear in a counterclockwise order, and $0$ on those components where they appear in a clockwise order.
-These functions generate the ring of locally constant functions on $\Conf(n,U_1)/U_1$ and satisfy the first two families of relations in $\mathcal{I}^D_n$, along with the additional relations $h_{ijk}^2 = h_{ijk}$.
-We consider the filtration of the ring of locally constant functions on $\Conf(n,U_1)/U_1$ for which the $p^\text{th}$ filtered piece is the space of functions that can be expressed as polynomials of degree at most $p$ in the cyclic Heaviside functions.
+These functions generate the ring of locally constant functions on $\Conf(n,U_1)/U_1$ and satisfy the following families of relations: \begin{itemize} \item $h_{ijk}+h_{jik} = 1 = h_{ijk}+h_{ikj}$ for all $i,j,k$ distinct \item $h_{ijk}-h_{ijl}+h_{ikl}-h_{jkl} = 0$ for all $i,j,k,l$ distinct \item $h_{ijk}^2 = h_{ijk}$ for all $i,j,k$ distinct. \end{itemize} We consider the filtration of the ring of locally constant functions on $\Conf(n,U_1)/U_1$ for which the $p^\text{th}$ filtered piece is the space of functions that can be expressed as polynomials of degree at most $p$ in the cyclic Heaviside functions.